 A melanoma is a serious form of skin cancer, the first symptom of which is a change in an existing mole or freckle, or the appearance of a new mole or freckle.
+Melanoma can be successfully treated if detected early.
 New Zealand has one of the highest incidences of melanoma in the world.

 What is melanoma?

-Melanomas develop from specialised skin cells called melanocytes which produce melanin, the pigment that causes the skin to darken when exposed to the sun.
-They are found in the epidermis - part of the outer layer of the skin.
+Melanomas develop from specialised skin cells called melanocytes.
+These cells produce melanin, which is the pigment that causes the skin to darken when exposed to the sun.
+Melanocytes are found in the outer layer of the skin (the epidermis).
 Non-cancerous growth of melanocytes produces moles and freckles.

 Most melanomas can be cured if detected and treated early.
 It is therefore important to seek medical advice if any change in a mole or freckle is noticed.
 If left untreated melanomas can spread to deeper layers of skin and to other areas of the body via the lymphatic system or blood.
 If another tumour develops as a result of the melanoma it is known as a secondary or metastatic tumour.